johnfedoruk/bangular/aio/content/guide/testing.md

-In fact, if you try to declare it, Angular throws an error because `HeroDetailComponent` is declared in both the `HeroModule` and the `DynamicTestModule` (the testing module).
+In fact, if you try to declare it, Bangular throws an error because `HeroDetailComponent` is declared in both the `HeroModule` and the `DynamicTestModule` (the testing module).